adamw/website/content/blog/2014-02-25-using-scala-traits-as-modules-or-the-thin-cake-pattern.md

 views_counter:
   - 2
 categories:
-  - Cake Pattern
-  - Dependency Injection
-  - Framework
-  - Languages
-  - Library
-  - MacWire
-  - Modularity
-  - Object oriented
-  - Packages
+  - dependency injection
-  - Scala
+  - macwire
-  - Uncategorized
+  - modularity
-  - veripacks
+  - scala

 ---
 I would like to describe a pure-Scala approach to modularity that we are successfully using in a couple of our Scala projects.